soumilshah1995/YoutubeVideo/README.md

 <img width="834" alt="Screen Shot 2019-07-14 at 7 58 28 PM" src="https://user-images.githubusercontent.com/39345855/61190965-889d3f00-a672-11e9-8b97-917d97d71997.png">

+Its hard when you have to use Google API we have to understand the Doccumenation and then come up with a logic for your code.
+I have Made a smart library in Python which can be downloaded using pip command

+This Library allows Developers to Get all Youtube Videos Title and URL from any channel. think about if you have to do this manually go to each video and copy the link and save it to Excel File.
+I have added simple commands that allows user to save the entire data as Excel File and supports even JSON

 # YoutubeVideo
 This is a python Package which can download all youtube videos and save it as Excel File and also Json File.
 It allows user to get all Titles, Youtube URL and Images from their channel